Edit in GitHubLog an issue

 Implement categories on the storefront

-• Create category data using the categories operations available in the Data Ingestion API, and using the products operations to manage product category assignments.
+• Create category data using the categories operations available in the Data Ingestion REST API, and using the products operations to manage product category assignments.

 Category types